-No-but in John's time Christ is known as the Bridegroom, and a bridegroom seeks a Bride.
+That's not far wrong.
+In John's time Christ is known as the Bridegroom, and a bridegroom seeks a Bride.
 Who is the bride of Christ in our theology?
 The Church.
 The followers of Christ.

 The symbolic Samaritan woman immediately sees the well, coupled with the cup of water ritual as the initiation of courtship, and she cuts right to the chase: Samaritans and Jews do not even like each other.
 There is deep hatred on both sides.
 The Jews feel like they are the loyal remnant from their years of exile.
-The Samaritans , however, stayed in their homeland, but eventually intermarried-over and over-- with the foreigners sent to repopulate the country by their conquerors.
+The Samaritans , however, stayed in their homeland, but eventually intermarried-over and over-- with the foreigners sent to re-populate the country by their conquerors.
 She knows this.

-But Jesus asks one of these hated people for a drink, symbolically inviting them to become joined with him as a faithful part of his new movement.
+But Jesus asks one of these hated people for a drink.
+This - to the author of the Gospel of John--symbolically invites the woman and her townfolk-and the Samaritans-- to become joined with him as a faithful part of his new movement.
 From this moment on, Jesus' conversation with the woman, and then the town becomes a deep theological conversation about human boundaries.
 He is courting them, if you'd like, into a new relationship.